For people living with dementia, communication can become challenging. And communication difficulties get worse over time as the condition progresses.

 Also, prepare to use body language and physical contact.

-Dementia communication has a lot to do with listening.
+Dementia communication has a lot to do with active listening.
 It's best to take the time to listen to a person with dementia express their thoughts, feelings and needs.

 The other ways you use listening as a communication tool are:

 Ensure the person has time to respond and try your best not to interrupt them.